A WordPress Migration Guide

 Step 2: Install blank website & migration plugin:

-If you’re using a plugin to handle migrations, then you’ll want to install a blank website at the target location, and the plugin you’re using to run the migration, such as Duplicator Pro, WPVivid, etc. on both sites.
+Once the site is running, then install the plugin you’re using to run the migration, such as Duplicator Pro, WPVivid, etc. on both sites.
 I’m using WP Migrate DB Pro, so I’ll install that on both websites and add my license key.

 Step 3: Configure Plugin & Run Migration